Happy #NationalVolunteerWeek – Meet Our Super Healers

 #NationalVolunteerWeek starts on April 15 and we’re getting an early start on saying thanks to the awesome Heal the Bay and Santa Monica Pier Aquarium volunteers who go above and beyond!

 Our work at Heal the Bay wouldn’t be possible without our volunteers.
 Every year we host an awards party to recognize our most dedicated volunteers: Super Healers.
-Earlier this year in March, we gathered our fintastic Heal the Bay volunteers and staff went back in time to the 80’s for an Under the Sea prom-themed Volunteer Party.
+Earlier this year in March, we gathered our fintastic Heal the Bay volunteers and staff to go back in time to the 80’s for an Under the Sea prom-themed Volunteer Party.
 It was an evening well spent with funny costumes, jellyfish floating above our heads, silly props for photo booth pictures, and ocean-inspired activities.

 Big thank you to Bodega Wine Bar for hosting us.
 The food was delicious, and their staff was accommodating as always.
 We would also like to thank our volunteer party donors for the awesome raffle prize contributions.
 Many thanks to: Rockreation, Sweetfin Poke, Washed Ashore Adornments and Manhattan Stitching Company.